From Forest Residues to Zero-Emission Adipic Acid

 Presented By: Emissions Reduction Alberta

-Adipic acid is a key chemical used to produce Nylon-6,6, a material found in products ranging from clothing and automotive components to electronics and construction materials.
-However, conventional adipic acid production releases nitrous oxide, a greenhouse gas nearly 300 times more potent than carbon dioxide and a major contributor to industrial emissions.
+Adipic acid is a building block of Nylon 6,6, used in products from textiles to automotive components and electronics.
+Conventional production releases nitrous oxide, a greenhouse gas nearly 300 times more potent than carbon dioxide CO2, generating millions of tonnes of emissions globally each year.

 VISIONARIES